 After 130 years this ship can still turn heads and excite the imagination.

-Our mistress the sea gives us so many gifts, not just the pleasures of using her waters and the larder of creatures that have been the saviour and mainstay of this county throughout history but actual presents.
+Our mistress the sea gives us so many gifts, not just the pleasures of using her waters and the larder of creatures that have been Cornwall’s saviour and mainstay throughout history but actual presents.
 Treasures from the deep so to speak.